JonmarCorpuz/SecondBrain/Protocol - IP.md

 ### Subnet ID

+The subnet ID in an IPv6 address identifies a specific subnet within a network

 ### Interface Identifier (Client ID)

 The Interface ID, also know as the host portion, typically consists of the last 64 bits of the IPv6 address